dustinvtran/dotfiles/README.md

 # dotfiles
-(The documentation for these dotfiles is currently being worked on, and is subject to vast changes at random moments in time.)

 This repository collects all nontrivial configuration files for both my laptop and desktop PCs.
 See `~/doc` for documentation; `~/bin` for scripts; and `~/system-dotfiles` for edited system configuration files.

 ## primary applications